autodesk-forks/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 ```
 **Figure 6**: Implementation of node `texcoord` in GLSL.
 Using a `ShaderNodeImpl` sub-class in order to control shader variable creation and code generation into separate shader stages.

-For inputs representing geometric data streams a separate variable block is used.
-These variables are named vertex inputs (in a hardware shading language they are often
-named varying inputs or attributes).
-The `ShaderStage` class has a method for creating such variables, in a block named `VertexInputs`.
-This is also accessible from the `ShaderStage` instance after generation.
-In order to pass data between shader stages in a hardware shader additional variable blocks are needed.
-For this purpose an additional variable block named `VertexData` is used.
-It is used for transporting data from the vertex stage to the pixel stage.
+### 1.6.2 Variable Naming Convention

-Creating shader variables and binding values to them needs to be done in agreement with the
-shader generator side and application side.
+Creating shader variables and binding values to them needs to be done in agreement with the shader generator side and application side.
 The application must know what a variable is for in order to bind meaningful data to it.
 One way of handling this is by using semantics.
 All shader variables created can be assigned a semantic if that is used by the target application.
 Shader generation does not impose a specific set of semantics to use, so for languages and applications that use this any semantics can be used.
 For languages that do not use semantics a variable naming convention needs to be used instead.

-Figure 6 shows how creation of shader inputs and vertex data variables are used for a node implementation that requires this.

-### 1.7.1 Variable Naming Convention

 Built-in shader generators and accompanying node implementations have a naming convention for shader variables.
-A custom shader generator that derives from and takes
-advantage of built-in features should preferably use the same convention.
+A custom shader generator that derives from and takes advantage of built-in features should preferably use the same convention.
 Uniform variables are prefixed with `u_` and vertex inputs with `i_` .
 For languages not using semantics, Figure 7 shows the naming used for variables (inputs and uniforms) with predefined binding rules:

 App data input variables